menus.onClicked

 Parameters

-Function that will be called when this event occurs.
-The function will be passed the following arguments:
+The function called when this event occurs.
+The function is passed these arguments:

 info